Interested in becoming a VT lottery Agent?

 About our Vermont Lottery Agents

 The Vermont Lottery has approximately 700 licensed lottery sales agents throughout the state.
-All of these agents are licensed to sell Powerball®, Mega Millions®, Tri-State Megabucks Plus®, Lucky for Life®, Gimme 5, Hot Lotto®, Tri-State Pick 3, Tri-State Pick 4, Fast Play and Instant tickets.
+All of these agents are licensed to sell Powerball®, Mega Millions®, Tri-State Megabucks Plus®, Lucky for Life®, Tri-State Gimme 5, Tri-State Pick 3, Tri-State Pick 4, Fast Play, Fast Play Pro and Instant Scratch tickets.
+Touch Play agents are licensed to sell online games, including Touch Play, only.

-Starting September 27, 1998, lottery agents received a 5.75% commission on all Tri-State ticket sales and starting November 21, 1998 agents received a 5.75% commission on Instant Ticket sales.
+Starting September 27, 1998, lottery agents received a 5.75% commission on all Tri-State and Fast Play ticket sales and starting November 21, 1998 agents received a 5.75% commission on Instant Scratch ticket sales.
 This is an increase from the 5% commission that agents received since the Lottery's inception.
-Agents receive a 6% commission on all Powerball®, Hot Lotto® and Mega Millions® and Lucky for Life® sales.
+Agents receive a 6% commission on all Powerball® and Mega Millions® and Lucky for Life® sales.
 Agents also get a 1% bonus for selling a winning ticket of $500 or more (capped at $30,000 bonus) when the ticket is claimed.

-Licensed locations include grocery stores, convenience stores, restaurants, chain stores, redemption centers, and drug stores.
+Licensed locations include grocery stores, convenience stores, restaurants, taverns, chain stores, redemption centers, and drug stores.

 Return to Top